SalahKanjo/SalahKanjo/README.md

 ## Hi there 👋, I'm Salah Kanjo.

-I'm currently a Computer Science student :student: in my final year at the Technical University of Hamburg (TUHH).
+I'm currently a computer science student :student: in my final year at the Technical University of Hamburg (TUHH).
 Throughout my studies, I have gained a solid foundation in several areas of computer science, including:

   - :triangular_ruler: Strong mathematical concepts
   - :computer: Procedural, object-oriented, and functional programming languages